christianalfoni/EmptyBox/posts/2014_12_13_Webpack-and-react-is-awesome.md

 # Webpack and React is awesome

+**Note!** This article has aged quite a bit.
+Though it still has valid points, I would suggest reading some of my laster articles on Webpack to get up to speed.

 Previously I have written a couple of articles about how to set up a workflow with React JS.
 The solution provided was [browserify](http://browserify.org) with [gulp](http://gulpjs.com).
 If React JS is not your thing I think you still will get a lot of value out of this article, so please read on.

 To build a workflow for React JS with browserify and gulp you need a lot of dependencies and you have to write quite a bit of code.
 You might appreciate the flexibility gulp brings, but as the requirements of bundling your project grows, your workflow implementation becomes very complex.
 Nevertheless there are some core concepts you want to bring in to your React JS workflow: